msmccormack/DATA440/Project2.md

 Lastly, I trained a neural network (with keras) and got an accuracy of 69.4%.
 The confusion matrix for the neural network results is below.
 ![](neural_net_result.png)

+While none of these models had an incredible accuracy, the validation process helped us confirm that they were not overfitting.
+I think that one way to increase the accuracy of these models in the future would be to use more variables, because that would help find more relationships that could make our predictions better.

 Overall, my analysis seemed to show that the DHS survey data was a relatively good representation of the true population.
 As i stated above, the DHS survey was conducted in 2016, and my population raster data is from 2019; this difference in years may have had an impact on my results, which is something to consider.
 Despite the time gap between the 2 data sets, the below plots seem to show evidence that the synthetic population you generated is a good approximation of the reality that existed in Diourbel.
 The first plot is of the synthetic population we generated for Diourbel, and the second plot is the population raster for Diourbel.